 Cabins provide phones, safes and hair dryers (although the latter barely gets the job done; you might want to bring your own).
 In-cabin flat-screen TVs have a fairly expansive listing that includes CNN, Fox News, CNN Headline News, ESPN, TNT, Cartoon Network, Travel Channel, Turner Classic Movies and three movie channels.
 (They would be easier to watch if they were hung on the wall opposite the bed instead of on the vanity several feet away.)

 Bathrooms have decent storage, though the showers only have one shelf and a clingy curtain.
 Toiletries are limited to hand soap and a mystery substance (shampoo? body wash?) in an unmarked dispenser in the shower.

-The Owner's Suite (518 square feet, 112-square-foot balcony) has a separate living area with a queen-size sofa bed and several lounge chairs.
-The Royal Suite (1,087 square feet, 162-square-foot balcony) has a king-size bed in a separate bedroom, a large living room with a queen-size sofa bed, a baby grand piano, and a whirlpool bathtub.
+The Owner's Suite (517 square feet, 111-square-foot balcony) has a separate living area with a double-sized sofa bed and several lounge chairs.
+The Royal Suite (1,119 square feet, 128-square-foot balcony) has a king-sized bed in a separate bedroom, a large living room with a double-sized sofa bed, a baby grand piano and a whirlpool bathtub.